programminghistorian/ph-submissions/en/drafts/originals/designing-a-timeline-tabletop-simulator.md

 >
 > The rise of computers has paralleled the resurgence of games in our culture.
 This is no accident.
 Games like Chess, Go, and Parcheesi are much like digital computers, machines for creating and storing numerical states.
 In this sense, computers didn’t create games; games created computers.

 Zimmerman is not the only one who believes this.
-Tabletop games have been described as ‘paper computers’ as they are designed and “they enact systems of rules and procedures” (Sayers).
+Tabletop games have been described as ‘paper computers’ as they are designed by humans and “they enact systems of rules and procedures” (Sayers).

-But the value in generating cards in nanDECK is not inherently in the opportunity to learn how to use a computer program’s declarations and procedures to generate cards that themselves, become their own systems of rules.
+But the value in generating cards in nanDECK is not just the opportunity to learn how to use a computer program’s declarations and procedures to generate cards that themselves become their own systems of rules.
 There are many other things I learned as I made my own deck.
 For example, while I gathered the elements for this game, I learned more about my community’s past.
 While searching for the images for my cards, I personally stumbled upon a couple collections of digitized historical objects and images that were completely new to me.

 But perhaps the most important thing I learned, along with the gaps in their collective knowledge, I learned was how clever my friends and family were when they played this game together.